DGross245/42-CPP-Modules/C04/README.md

     ```

 - **Exercise 01: I don’t want to set the world on fire**
-  - Description: Enhances the previous exercise by adding a brain class, testing correct allocation, deletion and coping behavior.
+  - Description: enhances the previous exercise by adding a brain class, testing correct allocation, deletion and coping behavior.
   - Usage:
     ```bash
     cd ex01